LEARNAcademy/Instructor-Handbook/README.md

 - Check that Sonos is playing the **Line In** source
 - Check that the appropriate room is selected in *Play to the following*
 - Volume is up

+## Provisioning Machines

+The provision repo is [here](https://github.com/LEARNAcademy/provision).

+### Classroom Machines

+When there is an incoming class, we re-image all the machines in classroom that will serve as their lab.
+The process is documented here under  the first item 'Imaging Machines': [LEARN Classroom Setup Mac Mini](https://docs.google.com/document/d/1yZ1iNVaLKyDg6CTkNHZ0TdscdoYeQvczLaZKWibYfY0/edit#heading=h.efghimpqj7mi)

+This is generally handled by the more senior LEARN instructors.

+### LEARN Loaner Machines

+LEARN has Mac laptops available for students to borrow during the month of their internship if needed.
+After each use the machine needs to be re-imaged.
+The process is documented [here](https://docs.google.com/document/d/1gNE-rdnkEMpRpYscRg4jb5H13SpevpazLd5_q1cMKtA/edit).

 ## Day to Day Tasks